Featured image for “How to Choose a School Residential Activity Centre”

 But as with everything, activity centres can vary massively.
 Selecting a school residential trip provider capable of delivering safe and enjoyable outdoor education is paramount for educators and parents alike, so what should you consider when choosing the right school residential activity centre?

-The Location of your residential trip activity centre
+The location of your residential trip activity centre

 Choose a location that is easily accessible.
 Coach travel has become very expensive, so keep the coach journey reasonable for financial reasons, but also because no one wants to be on a coach for hours.
 Keep travel times to a minimum, so everyone spends less time cooped up on a coach and more time enjoying the great outdoors.